-My whale-watching skipper went by the name of Mackie Greene.
+My Whale watching in New Brunswick skipper went by the name of Mackie Greene.
 The expectation of a ‘Quint’ look alike (Robert Shaw’s boat captain from Jaws) quickly evaporated when he met me at the wharf on Campobello Island.

 Checked shirt, jeans and a baseball cap, he was more hipster than salty sea dog.
 Nevertheless, as a key member of Campobello’s whale rescue team, he clearly knew his whales.

 “Went out this morning and there was plenty of em” he told me as he cast off “so it’s lookin’ pretty good for ya”.

 I had arrived on Campobello Island earlier that day for my Whale watching in New Brunswick after catching a fast rib water taxi across the Bay of Fundy from the charming town of St Andrews, one of New Brunswick’s numerous coastal communities.